-Conservation is the profession responsible for the preservation of material culture.
-The scientists who do this work are called conservators.
+Conservation is the art and science of preserving material culture.
+The professionals who do this work are called conservators.
 Conservators examine, study, and make recommendations for the safekeeping of historical and archaeological objects.
 They may work for museums, other cultural institutions such as libraries or galleries, or in private practice.

 The primary goals of modern conservation are to stop or slow the deterioration of cultural materials and to ensure their long-term preservation.
 Agents of deterioration may include moisture, light, oxygen, heat, biological organisms, pollution, and mishandling.
 Preservation and stabilization may be accomplished through active conservation treatments or through preventive conservation, such as providing good storage and exhibition conditions.
 The methods used by conservators depend on the material of the object, the environment in which it was found, and its physical condition.

-The work of conservators is important not only because it preserves artifacts but also because the careful examination and cleaning involved may reveal information that helps to understand artifacts more fully.
+The work of conservators is important not only because it preserves artifacts but also because the careful examination and cleaning involved may reveal information about artifacts.
 For example, discovering the material composition of an object may assist in dating it and in understanding the technology of the relevant time period.
 Or, during cleaning, a conservator might uncover features such as tool marks or maker's marks that provide information about how, when, and where an object was made.
 All of this information contributes to a more complete understanding of the object and culture being studied.

 About the Kelsey Conservation Laboratory